peteratseneca/home/contact.md

 I'm a busy guy.
 Depending on the situation, our program's student advisor may be able to help you, if I am not available or am slow to reply to a contact attempt:

-Joel Colesberry
+Carol Ann David

-He has some drop-in availability every day, and can be contacted by email at joel.colesberry -at- senecacollege.ca.
+She has some drop-in availability every day, and can be contacted by email at carolann.david -at- senecacollege.ca.

 <br>